 In August 2007 the satellite has been declared a complete loss and will be allowed to decay from orbit.
-But when it became clear, that NROL-21 would decay in March 2008, the Pentagon deceided to destroy the satellite to prevent larger parts reaching the earth.
-On February 21th 2008 a Standard-SM3 missiles fired from the USS Lake Erie in the pacific ocean hit the spacecraft and destroyed.
+But when it became clear, that NROL-21 would decay in March 2008, the Pentagon decided to destroy the satellite to prevent larger parts reaching the earth.
+On 21 February 2008 a Standard-SM3 missiles fired from the USS Lake Erie in the pacific ocean hit the spacecraft and destroyed it.
 Reportedly more the 80 parts of debris were detected.
 It is expected, that this event in a very low orbit will create only short lived orbital debris.

 |Type / Application:||Experimental radar|

 |NROL 21 (USA 193)||2006-057A||14.12.2006||Va SLC-2W||Delta-7920-10C|